2010 Rwandan presidential election: Aftermath

 A grenade attack occurred in Kigali hours after the election commission announced Kagame's victory, injuring about 20 people.
 Media reports indicated the attack may have been politically motivated and connected to earlier attacks in the same area.

 In the months after the elections, arrests of opposition figures continued.
-Victoire Ingabire, the leader of the United Democratic Forces, was arrested on the basis of statements made by a former military officer that she had a connection with an alleged plot to form a "terrorist group."
+Victoire Ingabire Umuhoza, the leader of the United Democratic Forces, was arrested on the basis of statements made by a former military officer that she had a connection with an alleged plot to form a "terrorist group."
 This came after she was already under judicial control.